sunpy/sunpy/docs/guide/logger.rst

 Overview
 ========

-The Sunpy logging system makes use of the `~astropy.logger.AstropyLogger`.
+The SunPy logging system makes use of the `~astropy.logger.AstropyLogger`.
 Its purpose is to provide users the ability to decide which log and warning messages to show, to capture them, and to send them to a file.

-All messages provided by Sunpy use this logging facility which is based on the Python `logging` module rather than print statements.
+All messages provided by SunPy use this logging facility which is based on the Python `logging` module rather than print statements.

 Messages can have one of several levels